cakephp/docs/en/appendices/3-7-migration-guide.rst

 * ``Cake\Http\ServerRequest::setTrustedProxies()`` was added.
 * ``Cake\Http\Client`` will now default to use a Curl based adapter if the ``curl`` extension is installed.
+* New constants have been added to the ``SecurityHeadersMiddleware``.
+The new constants are used to build the components of HTTP headers.

 Mailer
 ------